adjust/dev-docs/docs/api/rs-api/pivot.md

       * `network`
       * `mixed`
    - `ad_spend_mode=network`
+* - `skad_time_adjustment`
+   - String
+   - The time adjustment for SKAdNetwork postbacks.
+Formatted as `{format}{period}`
+   - `skad_time_adjustment=H24`
 * - `sandbox`
    - Boolean
    - Whether to use sandbox data or production data.
-Defaults to `false`.
+Defaults to false.
    - `sandbox=true`
 * - `sort`
    - String
    - Comma-separated list of metrics/dimensions to sort the report by.
 Use `-` to order descending.
    - `sort=-clicks,installs`
-* - `index`
+* - `drilldown`
    - String
+   - List of parameters to drill down into.
+Formatted as pipe-separated tuples.
+   - `drilldown=campaign:123|adgroup:234`
+* - `focus`
+   - String
-   - Comma-separated list of dimensions used to index the report.
+   - List of parameters to focus on.
+Formatted as pipe-separated tuples.
+Differs from drilldown as it doesn't add extra dimensions to the results.
-   - `index=network,campaign,adgroup`
+   - `focus=campaign:123|adgroup:234`
 * - `format_dates`
    - Boolean
-   - If set to `false`, all date dimensions are returned in ISO format.
+   - If set to false, all date dimensions are returned in ISO format.
    - `format_dates=false`
 * - `period_over_period`
    - String